ghoshishika/call-center-analytics-self-project-/README.md

 Excel | Power BI | Data Modeling | DAX (Basics) | Data Visualization | Analytical Thinking

 📌 **Important:**
 --
 This is a self-practice project using dummy data.
 For portfolio and demo purposes only.

+**Your feedback and revisit are always appreciated😊.**

+Thanks & Regards,

+Ishika Ghosh